shangzhi-hong/RfEmpImp/README.md

 ## Node-based imputation

-For both continuous variables, the observations under the predicting nodes of random forest are used as candidates for imputation.
+For continuous or categorical variables, the observations under the predicting nodes of random forest are used as candidates for imputation.
-Two methods are now available for the `RfNode` algorithm.
+Two methods are now available for the `RfNode` algorithm series.

 ### Node-based imputation using predicting nodes